Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 What’s actually happening inside the mind and body?

 Your nervous system is reacting internally to perceived danger rather than actual danger.
 Stress results from a neutral event being perceived as a threat to your value.
-Instead of impressing others, overcompensation turns into a coping mechanism intended to restore equilibrium.
+Instead of impressing others, overcompensation becomes a coping mechanism meant to restore equilibrium.

 Psychological research reveals that persistent self-doubt triggers stress reactions akin to those triggered by physical danger.
 Whether the threat is genuine or emotional doesn’t matter to your body.
 Your habits follow its response.
 Logic cannot, therefore, break the pattern on its own.